 - pinch sea salt

-- Add your soaked almonds, water, dates, salt and vanilla to a high speed blender and blend until creamy and smooth.
+- Add your soaked almonds, water, salt, and any additional add-ins (optional) to a high-speed blenderand blend until creamy and smooth.
 Keep it running for at least 1-2 minutes so you get the most out of your almonds.

-- Strain using a nut milk bag, or my favorite trick - a thin dish towel.
-Simply lay a clean dish towel over a mixing bowl, pour over the almond milk, and carefully gather the corners and lift up.
+- Strain using a nut milk bag or my favorite trick - a thin dish towel.
+Simply lay a clean dish towel over a mixing bowl, pour over the almond milk, carefully gather the corners, and lift up.
 Then squeeze until all of the liquid is extracted.
 Discard pulp, or save for adding to baked goods (especially crackers).

 *This is not my original recipe but my take on many almond milk recipes I've found and tested.